 What Class is My Wetland?

-If your wetland is mapped as a Class I wetland, it is Class I. If the wetland is mapped as a Class II wetland or meets one of the presumptions listed above under "Class II Wetlands", it is Class II.
+If your wetland is mapped as a Class I wetland, it is Class I. If the wetland is mapped as a Class II wetland or meets one of the characteristics listed under "Class II Wetlands", it is Class II.
 If you are unsure of the status or would like the Wetlands Program to consider a different classification, you may either invite your District Wetlands Ecologist to your site during the growing season (often late April - October) to review or request a formal wetland determination.
 The wetland determination process is described in Section 8 of the Vermont Wetland Rules.
 For the Wetlands Program's procedure, see the Vermont Wetlands Section Class II and Class III Determination Procedure.

 Vernal Pools That Provides Amphibian Breeding Habitat